-To register your business name4 online with DTI, you must follow these steps:
+To register your business name5 online with DTI, you must follow these steps:

 Note: Applications filed by non-Philippine nationals, recognized refugees, and stateless persons shall be processed only upon submission of the applicable supporting documentary requirements at any DTI Office and payment of applicable fees.

-The business scope determines where your business can operate.
+The business or territorial scope determines where your business can operate.

-Choosing ‘National’ allows you to establish branches, stores, and offices anywhere in the Philippines.
-But if you are home-based (e.g. online sellers and freelancers) and do not plan to set up physical stores soon, it is advisable to only pick ‘Barangay’ since it is cheaper.
+Choosing National allows you to establish branches, stores, and offices anywhere in the Philippines.
+But if you are home-based (e.g. online sellers) and do not plan to set up physical stores soon, it is advisable to only pick Barangay since it is cheaper.

-This allows the applicant to determine if the business name is viable.
+Click the Check Name Availability button beside your proposed business name.
+This brief verification process allows the applicant to determine if the business name is viable.

 Note: Sometimes it is buggy and shows “Result not yet processed.
 Please click the check name availability button.”
 If this happens, just click the validate button again.

-8. Confirm Details and you will be assigned a reference code.
+8. Confirm details to be assigned a reference code

 Assets are all properties owned by the business while capitalization refers to the amount of cash you are investing in the company.